smopsdev/linux-dev/performance-tuning.md

 ######2.
 Run Queue

     Run queue indicates the total number of active processes in the current queue for CPU.
     When CPU is ready to execute a process, it picks it up from the run queue based on the priority of the process.
-    Please note that processes that are in sleep state, or i/o wait state are not in the run queue.
+    Note that processes that are in sleep state, or i/o wait state are not in the run queue.
     So, a higher number of processes in the run queue can cause performance issues.

 ######3.
 Cpu Utilization